about the author

 Grants certain powers to home rule units (counties and most municipalities) that transcend state law, including: (a) ... a home rule unit may exercise any power and perform any function pertaining to its government and affairs including ... the power to regulate for the protection of the public health, safety, morals and welfare. (c) If a home rule county ordinance conflicts with an ordinance of a municipality, the municipal ordinance shall prevail within its jurisdiction. (h) "The General Assembly may provide specifically by law for the exclusive exercise by the State of any power or function of a home rule unit. (m) Powers and functions of home rule units shall be construed liberally.

-Ignoring or contravening the Illinois legislature's clear intent, the FOID/FCCA definition of "handgun," and these Acts' preemption clauses pertaining to handguns and assault weapons, the Cook County Board (within the 10 day window granted under the FCCA) capitalized upon its home rule powers by strengthening the earlier-adopted "Blair Holt" ordinance.
+Ignoring or contravening the Illinois legislature's clear intent, the FOID/FCCA definition of "handgun," and these Acts' preemption clauses pertaining to handguns and assault weapons, the Cook County Board (within the 10 day window granted under the FCCA) capitalized upon its home rule powers by strengthening its earlier-adopted "Blair Holt" ordinance (Chapter 54, Article III, Division 4, Ord.
+13-O-32, enacted 7-17-2013).
 The especially relevant elements of the ordinance are:

 Sec.
 54-210. - Applicability. (a) The provisions included in this division apply to all persons in Cook County including, but not limited to, persons licensed under this article.